nikhsnona/MSDS_684_ReinforcementLearning/Lab2/README.md

 # **Lab 2 – Dynamic Programming: Policy & Value Iteration on GridWorld and FrozenLake**

-This repository contains the complete implementation for MSDS 684 – Reinforcement Learning, Lab 2.
+This lab contains the complete implementation for MSDS 684 – Reinforcement Learning, Lab 2.
 The work focuses on applying classical Dynamic Programming (DP) algorithms—including Policy Evaluation, Policy Iteration, and Value Iteration—to both a custom GridWorld environment and Gymnasium’s FrozenLake-v1.

 All experiments are implemented in a Jupyter Notebook, with code structured into clear sections for environment setup, DP algorithms, experiments, visualizations, and additional analyses.